Contacts and key skills for female STEM students

 - Applicants are pre-selected based on their online application.

 - You will then spend a whole day carrying out various exercises (conducted in German) in the assessment center.
 Here you will be assessed by a number of observers from your university and various partner companies from the Femtec Network.
 They will make a joint decision as to whether you have passed.
 You will be informed about the result no later than the following day, and you can ask to be given more detailed feedback.
+The assessment centre will be held in English.

 Because there are only a limited number of places available each semester, passing the assessment center does not automatically mean being accepted onto the program.
 A final decision about whether or not you have been selected to take part in the program will only be made after all the assessment centers at the different sites within the network have been completed.